India toxic alcohol deaths jump to 133: police

 In addition to the latest toll, at least 200 more people were still hospitalised across Assam.

-"The death toll has reached 133 in Golaghat and Jorhat districts from the hooch tragedy," Mukesh Agarwala, additional director general of state police, told AFP on Sunday.
+"The death toll has reached 133 in Golaghat and Jorhat districts," Mukesh Agarwala, additional director general of state police, told AFP on Sunday.

 "A total of ten people have been arrested.
 We have sent the samples of the liquor... to a forensic laboratory.
 The report is awaited," he added.